 Yes, goat cheese, ricotta, or mozzarella works well as substitutes.

-You can use toothpicks like we did in this recipe, to secure the opening of the chicken breast.
+You can use toothpicks as we did in this recipe to secure the opening of the chicken breast.
 It will keep the stuffing from coming out during cooking.

-You can bake, pan-fry, or grill Mediterranean stuffed chicken breast.
+You can bake, pan-fry, or grill this stuffed chicken breast.
 I prefer baking as it allows for even cooking and keeps the chicken moist.

-Try it with Mediterranean salad, roasted vegetables, quinoa, fried rice, yogurt dip, roasted potatoes, roasted vegetables, or tzatziki sauce for a complete Mediterranean meal.
+Try it with Mediterranean salad, roasted vegetables, oven-roasted potatoes, oven-roasted vegetables, or tzatziki sauce for a complete Mediterranean meal.

 Storage & Reheating